farmera/sare_grant/introduction.md

 #### The Value of Vegetation Indices
-The Normative Difference Vegetation Index (NDVI) is a form of hyper-spectral imaging that collects and processes information across specific wavelengths of the electromagnetic spectrum.
-In agriculture, the goal of NDVI imaging is to detect the relative strength of photosynthetic processes occurring in the field.
-While vegetation indices like NDVI have been applied in agriculture, the primary disadvantage of these methods has been their cost and complexity.
+The Normative Difference Vegetation Index (NDVI) is a form of hyper-spectral imaging that collects and processes information across various wavelengths of the electromagnetic spectrum.
+In agriculture, the goal of NDVI imaging is to detect the relative strength of photosynthetic processes occurring in a field.
+While vegetation indices like NDVI have been applied in agriculture, the primary disadvantage of these methods has traditionally been their cost and complexity.

 #### Study Goals